Homo Sum Positive Psychology Interventions (Part Three).

 Take a deep breath in, and breathe out.
 Notice the state of your mind and how you feel after this meditation.
 When you’re ready, you may open your eyes.

-28) Breath Counting Meditation
+Breath Counting Meditation

-This meditation is a mind-clearing introspection practised in a sitting position.
+This meditation is a mind-clearing introspection practised (in a sitting position).
 Sit comfortably with a meditation hand gesture (thumb and forefinger touching), breathe as usual, and mentally count your breath.
 “Inhale ..., exhale...1, inhale ..., exhale...2, inhale ..., exhale...3, inhale ..., exhale...4.”
-Then, start again “, “inhale ..., exhale...1, ...”; keep counting your breathing and be careful not to alter or control your breathing.
+Then, start again, “inhale ..., exhale...1, ...”; keep counting your breathing and be careful not to alter or control your breathing.
 Be mindful of your feelings and the physical sensation of each breath (both while inhaling and exhaling) as they pass through your nose or mouth.

 If you think about anything except feeling your breath and the number of them, gently return your focus to the sensation of breathing and counting them.
 Start again if you’re not sure what number you’re on.
 Try not to judge yourself or become frustrated; simply start again.
-Consider breathing and counting your breath be your chosen thought.
+Consider breathing and counting your breath as your chosen thought.
 If any other thoughts or mental intrusions happen, gently replace them with “inhale ..., exhale...1, inhale ..., exhale...2, inhale ..., exhale...3, inhale ..., exhale...4.”

-30) Thought Counting (or Observing) Meditation
+Thought Counting (or Observing) Meditation

 This meditation is a mind-watching (observing) exercise where your thoughts are the focal point of your attention.
 Sit comfortably and start observing and counting your thoughts.
 Later, you can label them instead of counting them, or you may focus on the feelings and sensations that your thoughts produce (without counting or labelling them).
 But for now, just count your thoughts without paying attention to their content.
-You can use a timer and set the alarm for two, three or five minutes.
+You can use a timer and set the alarm for 2, 3, or 5 minutes.
 Close your eyes and begin counting your thoughts.
 When a thought appears in your mind, count it, but don’t get into its content.
 If you do that, you may end up with just one thought (or thoughts only about one thing) throughout the meditation.

-31 & 32) Yoga and Tai-Chi
+Yoga and Tai-Chi

 Resources and Further Reading